-Don’t worry if these seem a bit high level, because we’ll dive into each point with a lot of detail.
-And speaking of diving in, let’s jump straight in and take a look at the first bullet point: learning core services first.
+Don’t worry if these seem a bit high level right now, because I’ll go through each one of them in a lot of detail.
+Let’s start right away with the first bullet point: learning core services first.

 Tip 1: Learn Core AWS Services First

-Within AWS many services are built on, or around other services.
-By now you might be thinking what I mean by “core services”, or how services are “built on” other ones, right?
+Within AWS many services are built on, or around a set of core services.
+But what do I mean by “core services”?
+And how is it possible for services to be “built on” other ones?
 The best way to understand how services built on one another is to take an example, so let’s do that.

 AWS has a service called ECS (Elastic Container Service).
 ECS allows you to run container based services.
 When you run services on ECS, you can configure the host for your containers to run on.
 And one of the options is to run your host on EC2 (Elastic Cloud Compute).
 In this scenario, EC2 is the core service.
-And without knowing EC2, it’s going to make learning ECS is more difficult.
+And if you don’t know EC2 well, it’ll make working with ECS more difficult.

-And that’s why when it comes to learning AWS it’s really important that you learn the core services.
-If you spend too much time learning periphery services, you’ll struggle to see how the pieces fit together and you’ll generally have a more difficult learning experience.
+Which is why when it comes to learning AWS it’s really important to learn the core services first.
+If you spend too much effort learning periphery services you’ll struggle to see how the pieces fit together and you’ll have a much slower, more frustrating time learning AWS, trust me.

-So I imagine by now you must be thinking: what are those core services then?
-And they are: EC2, IAM and S3.
+So I imagine by now you must be thinking: what are those core services?
+And let me get straight to the point and answer that question.
+The core services are: EC2, IAM and S3.
 But, I promised you we’d go into details, so let’s go through and understand what each of those service does, and why it’s a core service…

 What is EC2?